Skip advert

 Is the MINI Aceman good to drive in town?

-The Aceman’s small dimensions and brisk acceleration are its biggest assets in town driving, making it easy to nip in and out of gaps in traffic and park.
-However, this will also be where its firm ride frustrates the most, picking out potholes and bumps.
+The Aceman’s small dimensions, quick steering and brisk acceleration are its biggest assets when driving in town.
+It’s easy to nip in and out of gaps in traffic, and good all-round visibility helps with navigating city streets and parking.
+However, this is also where its firm ride frustrates the most, picking out potholes and bumps.

 Is the MINI Aceman good to drive on long journeys?